thisismypassport/shrinko8/README.md

 `python shrinko8.py path-to-input.p8 - --minify --format lua` (This prints minified lua to stdout)

-You can convert a cart to multiple formats at once:
+You can convert a cart to multiple formats at once using `--extra-output path [format]`:

 `python shrinko8.py path-to-input.p8 path-to-output.png --extra-output path-to-output.p8 --extra-output path-to-output.rom`

+You can additionally export the cart's spritesheet and label:

+`python shrinko8.py path-to-input.p8 path-to-output.png --extra-output path-to-spritesheet.png spritesheet --extra-output path-to-label.png label`

 ## Specifying custom labels & titles

 Normally, shrinko8 will take the label and title (if any) from the input cart, same as pico8 does.

 However, it is also possible to override the label from a custom 128x128 screenshot via `--label <path>` and the title via `--title "some title"`

+## Merging multiple carts into one

+You can tell Shrinko8 to merge specific sections from other carts into the input cart using `--merge path sections [format]`.

+The following example takes the label from `label-cart.p8` and sfx & music from `sounds-cart.p8`:

+`python shrinko8.py path-to-input.p8 path-to-output.png --merge label-cart.p8 label --merge sounds-cart.p8 sfx,music`

+The following example imports the spritesheet from a 128x128 image at `spritesheet.png`

+`python shrinko8.py path-to-input.p8 path-to-output.png --merge spritesheet.png gfx spritesheet`

 ## Reading and writing exported formats